shuklapranav1011/google-meet-clone/README.md

 Since I don't have access to any TURN servers, video call is possible only between devices on the same network.

+**Visit :** https://pranav-shukla.netlify.app/  to see all my projects.

 ## Dependencies used:

 - ReactJs, React-hooks, React Router Dom